Bow hunting is one of the most challenging and rewarding methods to hunt the wildlife of South Africa.

-Bow Hunting in South Africa can be extremely challenging and rewarding.
+Bow hunting in South Africa can be extremely challenging and rewarding.
 We offer bow hunting safaris for all of the plains game species on our price list.
-A minimum draw weight of 50lbs is required for plains game hunting.
-It is however recommended to use a bow of 60lbs to 80lbs.
+Dangerous game that can be bow hunted in South Africa include Cape Buffalo, Lion, Leopard and Hippopotamus.

 A variety of blinds are used from which to ambush trophy animals.
 These range from elevated blinds in strategic areas to ground blinds.
 Tree blinds are placed strategically along game paths or in areas where trophy animals are most likely to be encountered.
-Ground blinds are normally in close proximity to waterhole's ensuring a high success rate during the early morning and the late afternoon.
+Ground blinds are normally in close proximity to waterholes, ensuring a high success rate during the early morning and late afternoon.

 A bow hunting safari should normally be slightly longer than a rifle hunting safari which pursues the same species.
 When booking one of our packages a general rule of thumb would be to increase the number of days by 30% over that normally advisable when rifle hunting for the same animals.
 We would recommend a hunt of at least seven days for five trophy animals.

 It is ideal to bow hunt during the winter months from late May to early September.
 During this period, water sources are limited and game concentrations around waterholes will greatly increase the success rate of your safari.
 Another advantage during this period is the fact that most of the indigenous trees shed their leaves which makes spotting animals approaching a water-hole a great deal easier.